RadSpaceEd/my-nvim/README.md

-# My tidy nvim config
+# My tidy Neovim config

 This is based on [dam9000/kickstartc-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim).
 It takes kickstart-nvim and divides it up into multiple files, and I divide it even more, so that each plugin configuration has it's on file.